RetroReversing/retroReversing/pages/consoles/psp/PSPSDK.md

   <div markdown="1" class="rr-post-markdown">
  This folder contains Powerpoint files from Sony seminars hosted in both February 2005 and July 2005, with the February content only being in Japanese but the July content being in both English and Japanese.

- We casn't open these files as they are protected by a password and thus can't describe what is in them.
+ **We can't open these files as they are protected by a password and thus can't describe what is in them.**

   </div>
 </section>